TheRedDaemon/ucp_graphicsApiReplacer/README.md

 The module provides multiple options.
 Some things are general:
 * The in-game resolution will only set the render resolution.
 The window resolution needs to be set through this options.
 * The game resolution ratio is preserved.
 Empty spaces in the window will stay black.
+Note, that these parts are still part of the rendered screen, so they will appear in recordings.
 * If one of the three main mouse keys is held, the cursor is clipped to the game part of the window.
 * Option changes currently require a restart.